 US envoy: China should allow Nobel laureate treatment abroad

-The former six-term Iowa governor appointed as envoy to China by President Donald Trump did not say if he’d spoken directly with Chinese authorities about the matter, emphasizing cooperation instead.
+The former six-term Iowa governor appointed as the envoy to China by President Donald Trump did not say if he’d spoken directly with Chinese authorities about the matter, emphasizing cooperation instead.

 “It’s important that we work together between our two countries to address these human rights issues,” Branstad said.

 Liu was given a medical parole and hospitalized after being diagnosed with late-stage liver cancer on May 23.
-His wife has said in a video circulated by supporters that Liu’s cancer has advanced beyond any potential treatment.
+His wife has said in video circulated by supporters that Liu’s cancer has advanced beyond any potential treatment.

 The writer and literary critic received the 2010 Nobel Peace Prize while serving an 11-year prison term for co-authoring Charter ’08, a manifesto calling for an end to single-party rule in the Communist nation.